 How Does Medigap Work?

-When you make a claim your Original Medicare policy covers its share of the costs and then the Medigap policy covers its share.
-You are then responsible for the difference.
+When you make a claim, your Original Medicare policy covers its share of the costs since it is primary.
+The Medigap policy then covers its share since it is secondary.
+You are responsible for the difference.
 Medicare doesn’t help pay for the cost of your Medigap policy.

 What Doesn’t Medigap Cover?

-Medigap policies don’t cover your share of the costs under other types of health coverage, including Medicare Advantage Plans, stand-alone Medicare Prescription Drug Plans, employer/union group health coverage, Medicaid, Department of Veterans Affairs (VA) benefits, or TRICARE.
-Insurance companies generally can’t sell you a Medigap policy if you have coverage through Medicaid or a Medicare Advantage Plan, so if you want insurance beyond traditional Medicare you’ll need to choose between an Advantage Plan and a Medigap policy.
+Medigap policies don’t cover your share of the costs for other types of health coverage, including Medicare Advantage Plans, stand-alone Medicare Prescription Drug Plans, employer or union group health coverage, Medicaid, Department of Veterans Affairs (VA) benefits, or TRICARE.
+Insurance companies generally can’t sell you a Medigap policy if you have coverage through Medicaid or a Medicare Advantage Plan, so if you want insurance beyond traditional Medicare, you’ll need to choose between an Advantage Plan and a Medigap policy.

 Does Medigap Cover Prescription Drugs?

 Medigap doesn’t cover perception drugs.
 If you want prescription drug coverage, you can join a Medicare Prescription Drug Plan (Part D) offered by private companies approved by Medicare.

 The main difference between Medigap and Medicare Advantage is that Medigap supplements original Medicare while Advantage replaces it.
 Advantage plans are ways to get Medicare benefits, while a Medigap policy only supplements the costs of your Original Medicare benefits.

 Medigap Open Enrollment Period